Souhail99/Projet-Designing-Distributed-Systems/README.md

 ```bash
 bin/kafka-console-consumer.sh --topic ApiBinance --from-beginning --bootstrap-server localhost:9092
 ```
+# Name of Topic and Databse

+For MongoDB :

+Our database is called "Binance" and our collection is called "symbol".

+For Kafka :

+Our Topic is called "ApiBinance".

+# Installation

 Then, import (or install) this for the notebook (already in the notebook) :